 The manual suggests a small inexpensive shopping list of basic artist materials which will be sufficient to complete a number of canvas transfers.
 Some of the supplies you will already have as kitchen materials.

 Perhaps the best advice is to start-off with a small art print which will help you to succeed first time, as well as gather much practical knowledge.
+Start small, grow big.

 1. If you're selling your work, it's usual to ship just the canvas in a postal tube.